OctopusDeploy/blog/blog/2019-10/octopus-release-2019.9-lts/index.md

 ![Tentacle for Linux configuration](linux-tentacle.png "width=600")

-This release includes our native Tentacle agent for Linux.
-This update enables teams to deploy to their servers in secure environments where it's not possible to open port 22 in production environments.
-Tentacle is a lightweight service that enables secure communication between the Octopus Server and deployment targets in a listening and polling modes.
+This release includes support for our native Tentacle agent for Linux.
+This enables teams to deploy to Linux servers in secure environments where it's not possible to open port 22.
+Tentacle supports secure communication between the Octopus Server and deployment targets in a listening and polling modes.
 In polling mode, it contacts the Octopus Server and executes deployment work as required including retrieving application packages and deployment scripts.

 Tentacle for Linux provides greater flexibility for teams deploying to Linux in highly secured environments.